gwanhyeong/vs-alias-jump/README.md

 ![preview](preview.gif)

-This project forked from [this project](https://github.com/wanfu920/jumpToAliasFile).
+This project forked from [here](https://github.com/wanfu920/jumpToAliasFile).

 It looks similar, but it's different.